opentensor/developer-docs/docs/staking-and-delegation/delegation.md

         { 100\tau + 70\tau + 30\tau } = 15\%
       $$

 The delegate validator would keep 80% of the emissions, based on their 80% proportion of the total stake (0.8).
-In addition, the validator would keep their take of 18% of the emissions earned on the delegated stake.
+In addition, the validator would keep their 18% take of the emissions earned on the delegated stake.

 As a result:
   - Total emissions to the delegate are: $0.8 + 0.2*0.18= .836 = 83.6\%$ of the received emissions.